 By great good fortune, only parts of this area had actually been built on over the years.
 Three separate sections of what was once Herrick's garden had now been covered in tarmac and were used by the city council as parking areas.
 It was here that the archaeological dig would be concentrated.

-the dig, by John Ashdown-Hill.The University of Leicester Archaeological Services (ULAS), the leading archaeological team in Leicester, had already done some excavation work nearby.
-This was during the demolition of a small single- storey 1950s extension in Grey Friars Street, which was examined owing to the historical significance of the area.
-Great excitement had been aroused – not by what this excavation found, but by what it failed to find.
+28 August 2011 as Philippa undertook the GPR survey.The University of Leicester Archaeological Services (ULAS), the leading archaeological team in Leicester, had already done some excavation work nearby.
+This was during the demolition of a small single-storey 1950s extension in the nearby street of Grey Friars, which was examined owing to the historical significance of the area.
+For Philippa this produced great excitement – not by what this excavation found, but by what it failed to find.
 Contrary to expectations, there was no evidence of the mediaeval church having been obliterated by later buildings: they recovered only a fragment of a stone coffin lid in a post-mediaeval drain.
-This meant that for Philippa there were valid grounds for seeking the church elsewhere.
+This meant that for Philippa there were valid grounds for seeking the church elsewhere and her research locally was pointing to the northern end of the Social Services car park.

-Some important information then came from Dr John Ashdown-Hill.
-From John's knowledge of comparable mediaeval religious houses he was able to assert with some confidence, in his book The Last Days of Richard III (The History Press, 2010), that the church of The Greyfriars was more than likely situated to the north of the site of Herrick's garden, rather than to the south which was a possibility entertained by local archaeologists.
+Philippa and Dr John Ashdown-Hill finally met in February 2009 when their research dovetailed and John agreed with her assessment that the church of the Greyfriars could be in the northern end of the Social Services car park.
+Some important information then came from John.
+From his knowledge of comparable mediaeval religious houses John was able to assert with some confidence, in his book The Last Days of Richard III (The History Press, 2010), that the church of The Greyfriars was more than likely situated to the north of the site of Herrick's garden, rather than to the south which was a possibility entertained by local archaeologists.
 This was good news for the search, as the northern side was largely free of subsequent building work.

 Whilst Philippa was pursuing her goal of locating Richard III's burial site, John Ashdown-Hill made a most remarkable discovery.
 He had traced an all-female line of direct descent from Richard's sister, Anne of York, which meant that Joy Ibsen, a lady currently living in Canada, and her son Michael living in England, possessed King Richard III's mitochondrial DNA (mtDNA).
 This represented a strong argument when enlisting support for the search, because if remains were found which were fragmentary or inconclusive, it might come down to DNA matching when trying to identify them.
 Michael Ibsen was incredibly supportive and offered his help unreservedly.